The64thGamer/cheeseepedia/content/ay202hh5f0punf95/content.md

 ***Chuck E. Shuffle*** is a generic live show released in April 1994.
-This live show would be re-edited for Studio C stages in September 2001 by {{< wiki-link "Chuck E. Shuffle 2001" >}}, while Existing Stages would continue playing the 1994 version through the end of 2002.
+This live show would be re-edited for Studio C stages in September 2001 by [Chuck E. Shuffle 2001], while Existing Stages would continue playing the 1994 version through the end of 2002.

 ## Summary